The Doomsday Machine (Star Trek: The Original Series): Reception

-In 2016, The Hollywood Reporter rated "The Doomsday Machine" the 48th best television episode of all Star Trek franchise television prior to Star Trek: Discovery, including live-action and the animated series but not counting the movies.
+In 2016, The Hollywood Reporter rated "The Doomsday Machine" the 48th-best television episode of all Star Trek franchise television prior to Star Trek: Discovery, including live-action and the animated series, but not counting the movies.
 Business Insider ranked "The Doomsday Machine" the 13th best episode of the original series.
 Empire ranked this the 9th best out of the top 50 episodes of all the 700 plus Star Trek television episodes.
-SyFy ranked guest star William Windom's performance as the self-sacrificing Commodore Matt Decker, as the 4th best guest star on the original series.
+SyFy ranked guest star William Windom's performance as the self-sacrificing Commodore Matt Decker, as the fourth-best guest star on the original series.
 CNET noted the Doomsday Machine spacecraft as one of the powerful and important spacecraft of the Star Trek franchise.
 Newsweek ranked "The Doomsday Machine" as one of the best episodes of the original series.
 Empire ranked "The Doomsday Machine" 9th out of the 50 top episodes of all Star Trek in 2016.
-Also in 2016, The Washington Post ranked "The Doomsday Machine" the seventh best episode of all the franchise television episodes, remarking it was "good fun" with a "thrilling climax."
+Also in 2016, The Washington Post ranked "The Doomsday Machine" the seventh-best episode of all the franchise television episodes, remarking it was "good fun" with a "thrilling climax".

-At that time, there were roughly 726 episodes and a dozen films released.
-TVline ranked the episode as having one of the top twenty moments of Star Trek, noting Kirk's line, "Gentlemen, I suggest you beam me aboard…," for the Enterprise to transport him off the Constellation which is about to self-destruct.
+At that time, roughly 726 episodes and a dozen films had been released.
+TVLine ranked the episode as having one of the top-20 moments of Star Trek, noting Kirk's line, "Gentlemen, I suggest you beam me aboard...," for the Enterprise to transport him off the Constellation, which is about to self-destruct.

-In 2018, Collider ranked this episode the 11th best original series episode.
-PopMatters ranked this the 20th best episode of the original series.
-They note it as a "suspenseful episode" and praised the musical score by composer Sol Kaplan.
-A 2018 Star Trek binge-watching guide by Den of Geek, recommended this episode as one of the best of the original series.
+In 2018, Collider ranked this episode the 11th-best original series episode.
+PopMatters ranked this the 20th-best episode of the original series.
+They noted it as a "suspenseful episode" and praised the musical score by composer Sol Kaplan.
+A 2018 Star Trek binge-watching guide, by Den of Geek, recommended this episode as one of the best of the original series.

-In 2019, the Edmonton Journal ranked this as having one of the top ten Spock character moments, pointing out his intervention in Decker's plan to destroy the ship and ensuing conversation.
+In 2019, the Edmonton Journal ranked this as having one of the top 10 Spock character moments, pointing out his intervention in Decker's plan to destroy the ship and ensuing conversation.

-In 2020, ScreenRant ranked it as the 7th best episode of TOS to re-watch.
+In 2021, Screen Rant ranked it as the sixth-best episode of the original Star Trek series to rewatch.

-In 2021, Luis A. Plata ranked it the #1 BEST all time episode of Star Trek TOS. #2 is "Obsession" and #3 is "The Immunity Syndrome."
+In 2024, Hollywood.com ranked "The Doomsday Machine" at number 9 out of the 79 original series episodes.